AntumDeluge/myabcs/README.md

                     be used if linker errors are encountered.
     REL_SUFFIX      Appends text to filename of release archive when "make pack" is called.
-    BUILD_LIBS      Only build specified built-in libs with build-libs target.
+    BUILD_LIBS      Only build specified bundled libs with build-libs target.
-    USE_BUILTIN     Set to non-zero to link to built-in libs.
+    USE_BUNDLED     Set to non-zero to link to bundled libs.
 Only works if libraries previously built with build-libs target called.
     WXCONFIG        Use a custom wx-config
     SDLCONFIG       Use a custom sdl2-config